crown-of-napoleon/Florist-Database/README.md

 - Response (200 - OK): Deleted entry object

 ### PATCH /:id
-- Modify a note by ID
+- Modifies a note by ID
 - Response (200 - OK): Modified the quantity of the entry object

 ## Running the Project